>>>Entry

 You’ll see them when you select your center.

-Your job is simply to recognize which one feels closest to your moment.
+Your job is simply to notice which one matches what you’re feeling right now.

 4. What To Do Next: The Protocol